 - Avoiding things that you think might trigger your thoughts

 - Avoiding things or changing your behaviour to make sure you do not carry out your thoughts

 Why you carry them out

-People carry out compulsions to help them to cope with the thoughts (or images) that they have in their head.
+People carry out compulsions to help them cope with their thoughts (or images) in their heads.
 They can serve to neutralise the thoughts if you like.
-If you delve deep enough, generally you will find that you carry them out to keep things safe, to make sure that the thoughts do not come true and to make sure that something bad does not happen.
+If you delve deep enough, you will generally find that you carry them out to keep things safe, make sure that the thoughts do not come true, and make sure that something bad does not happen.